 - One of the last things to check on is buying motorcycle insurance.
 Most financing lenders will require you to keep full coverage insurance on the motorcycle for the duration of the loan.
 As a new motorcyclist, that can be expensive depending on what you buy, where you live, and how you plan to use the motorcycle.
 A private sale paid in full may just need a minimal amount of motorcycle insurance to stay legal with your state regulations.
 Check what you need for your exact situation and do some shopping around before you commit to insurance.

-- One last thing you can do is to read a few motorcycle forums before you purchase your first motorcycle.
+- One last thing you can do is read a few motorcycle forums before you purchase your first motorcycle.
 Fellow motorcyclists can give you an informed opinion on the purchase of the motorcycle in question and can offer a suggestion if it’s a fair deal.
 Typically they are an unbiased informed opinion that can help you understand the buying process as well as the maintenance required in the future.

-When you have decided to look at a motorcycle in-person and potentially purchase it, there are a few simple guidelines to follow for a smooth process.
+When you have decided to look at a motorcycle in person and potentially purchase it, there are a few simple guidelines to follow for a smooth process.
 These simple things to consider are typical items to be discussed with the seller (either a private individual or a dealership), and also some things you should and shouldn’t do during the looking and buying process:

 - If you first see the motorcycle online, make sure you read the corresponding ad thoroughly.
 Take a few notes on the motorcycle such as the year, mileage, colors, any maintenance noted, etc. This will help later when you want to compare a few motorcycles or want to share notes on a forum to get an opinion on the motorcycle.

 - Be polite in all correspondence with the seller and be courteous of their time.
 Most individuals work one or more jobs, could have a family, and plenty of other responsibilities to be concerned with.
 They may take some time between responses because of this.
-Also be sure to use the ad to answer all the question you have, and only ask about things not noted in the ad that is critical for the deal.
+Also, be sure to use the ad to answer all the questions you have, and only ask about things not noted in the ad that is critical for the deal.
 Use the first correspondence just to get a feel for the motorcycle and seller.
 Use a face-to-face meeting to get a lot more details on the motorcycle that aren’t critical.

 - Don’t try to negotiate on the price without seeing the motorcycle in person with your own eyes, or without a reputable person that knows what the approximate value should be seeing it.